retroenv/nesgo/cmd/nesgodisasm/README.md

 * Translates known RAM addresses to aliases
 * Traces the program execution flow to differentiate between code and data
 * Supports undocumented 6502 CPU opcodes
+* Flexible architecture that allows to create output modules for other assemblers

 Check the [issue tracker](https://github.com/retroenv/nesgo/issues?q=is%3Aissue+is%3Aopen+label%3Adisassembler) for planned features or known bugs.